 Mythical Cirque de Gavarnie

-An emblematic natural cirque of the Pyrenees, the Cirque de Gavarnie is located on the northern side of the ridge line marking the border with Spain.
-It is in front of this natural site that this hike starts on the Bellevue plateau.
-Under the Taillon peak, you will walk through the Pouey Aspé valley.
-The environment is rocky and the ice is often present at this altitude.
-Once you have reached the Sarradets pass, you will arrive after about ten kilometers at the imposing refuge of the same name, which has been renovated in recent months and will welcome new visitors for its reopening in the summer of 2021.
+An emblematic natural cirque in the Pyrenees, the Cirque de Gavarnie lies on the northern slope of the ridge line marking the border with Spain.
+Facing this natural site, this hike begins on the Bellevue plateau.
+Below the Taillon peak, you follow the Pouey Aspé valley.
+The environment is rocky, and ice is often present at this altitude.
+Once you've reached the Col de Sarradets, after ten kilometers you'll arrive at the imposing refuge of the same name, which has been renovated in recent months and will welcome new visitors when it reopens in summer 2021.

 Sieh dir diesen Beitrag auf Instagram an